Project-MONAI/model-zoo/models/lung_nodule_ct_detection/docs/README.md

 The raw CT images in LUNA16 have various of voxel sizes.
 The first step is to resample them to the same voxel size.
 In this model, we resampled them into 0.703125 x 0.703125 x 1.25 mm.

-Please following the instruction in Section 3.1 of https://github.com/Project-MONAI/tutorials/tree/main/detection to do the resampling.
+Please follow the instruction in Section 3.1 of https://github.com/Project-MONAI/tutorials/tree/main/detection to do the resampling.

 ### Data download
 The mhd/raw original data can be downloaded from [LUNA16](https://luna16.grand-challenge.org/Home/).
 The DICOM original data can be downloaded from [LIDC-IDRI database](https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI) [3,4,5].
 You will need to resample the original data to start training.